 These scams often target consumers with fewer financing options because they have bad credit or no credit profile.

-Yo-yo financing is illegal in every state, says Paul D. Metrey, senior vice president for regulatory affairs with the National Automobile Dealers Association in McLean, Virginia.
-But there are also conditional sales and spot deliveries that are perfectly legal.
+Yo-yo financing is illegal in every state, says Paul D. Metrey, executive vice president for public policy with the National Automobile Dealers Association.
+But tactics like conditional sales and spot deliveries, in which you can take your car home before the loan is finalized, are perfectly legal.
+However, the CARS Rule includes language to protect consumers from yo-yo financing traps by forbidding dealers from misrepresenting transactions as final.

 How to avoid

-To avoid a yo-yo scam, buyers can come to the dealership with pre-approved financing secured ahead of time.
-You will likely get a better interest rate through a bank or credit union with which you already have an account.
+To avoid a yo-yo scam, you should get an auto loan before visiting the dealership.
+You may receive a better interest rate through a bank, credit union or online lender.
 Plus, walking in with financing already locked down gives you additional negotiation power.

 Negative equity scams